flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

 // 0 - {grinch, small}, 1 - {grinch, big}
 // 2 - {santa, star}, 3 - {santa, strawberry}, 4 - {santa, sphere}
 ```
 And if the amount of options grows it will _really_ get out of hand.
 I mean
 imagine possible different combinations of dependent and independent options.

 That's why I chose expression templates for it, they are just the right tool
 to express all of those complex combinations.

 ### Game plan mk.
 2

 So once again we will do it from top to bottom.
-Out endgoal:
+Our endgoal:

 ```cpp
 constexpr auto index(manufacturer manufacturer, size size, shape shape) {